isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-suratman-markasan-malay-literature-and-social-memory.md

 I walked along the sidewalk in Geylang / the king of <i>kuih</i> was hollering / I didn’t find Malay <i>kuih</i> / but plenty of biscuits and cookies / I was prompted to go to the Malay Village / yet, a mother and her child there didn’t speak Malay / I was looking for a <i>teluk belanga baju kurung</i> / what I found was <i>cekak musang baju</i> with Chinese buttons

-The phenomenon of levelling down of cultural standards and excellence in our modern fast-paced society is a state of affairs that Suratman bemoans.
+The phenomenon of levelling down cultural standards and excellence in our modern fast-paced society is a state of affairs that Suratman bemoans.
 Cultural sensibilities are lost alongside the fading memories of the past.
 With cultural amnesia comes historical amnesia.
 The younger generation, Suratman notes, has lost its reverence for Malay historical figures:

 pahlawan Nila Utama kurang disanjung pendekar Melayu / penulis Seri Lanang berdiri termangu menunggu budak Melayu[^18]